 Wired or wireless detectors in combination with scanning infrared sensors on the nozzles electronically trigger Automist, acting as an initiation device equivalent to a glass bulb bursting under the influence of heat.
-If the initiation device (detectors paired to Automist) are removed or faulty, it will cause the system to enter fault mode: persistently warbling sound and red LED flashing (see page 75).
-This condition can be hushed for 12 hours by pressing the STOP button but can only be permanently removed by addressing the fault.
+If the initiation device (detectors paired to Automist) are removed or faulty, it will cause the system to enter fault mode: persistently beeping sound and red LED flashing (see page 75).
+This condition can be silenced for 12 hours by pressing the STOP button but can only be permanently removed by addressing the fault.
 In this way, unlike with a sprinkler, the points of detection are monitored.

 IMPORTANT!
-As a default, the early warning alarm required for the building is in addition to the detection used to trigger Automist, although they can be integrated (see page 50).
-The use with other types of detection not sanctioned by Plumis could lead to death or injury.
-The system is designed to be triggered by compatible detectors/alarms only (see page 48).
+As a default, the early warning alarm required for the building is in addition to the detection used to trigger Automist, although they can be integrated (see page 51).

+The use with other types of detection not listed by Plumis (see page 49) is discouraged.
+The Automist system shall only use the detectors/alarms listed on page 49.
+The use of non-listed detectors could lead to death or injury.

-- Placement of detectors must follow either BS 5839-1:2017 and/or BS 5839-6:2019.
+- Placement of detectors/alarms must follow BS 5839-6:2019.
 Notably this implies a working range of no more than 5.3m for smoke detectors and gives guidance on unusual ceiling types. - Automist Smartscan Hydra's use of alarm(s) or detector(s) does not affect or reduce any requirements for the use of smoke detection in the property.
 Smoke detection provides a critical independent early warning, especially with slow-growing fires.